“Go out and play.”

 Take time each day to play.

-My husband and I find excuses to go out and play (and will again soon, I hope).
-These outings might be a walk in a state forest, a trip to a museum, a day at the beach.
+My husband and I find excuses to go out and play.
+These outings might be a walk in a state forest, a trip to a museum, or a day at the beach.

-Recent months have challenged our “playtime.”
-But we look for brief outings where we can remain safe.
+Even when life challenges our “playtime,” we look for brief outings to revive our spirits.
 Sometimes, a quiet hour on the swing in the evening beats any activity.
 A brilliant sunset adds unexpected delight.

-If you have no idea where to begin, I found a great Help Guide with these suggestions and added a few of my own.
+If you have no idea where to begin, I found a great Help Guide.
+Here are three to get you started:

-• Learn a skill or craft.
-Visit a magic store and learn some tricks.
-Or invest in art supplies, construction toys, or science kits and create something new.
+- Learn a skill or craft.
+Invest in art supplies, construction toys, or science kits and create something new.
 I tried loom knitting.
 The output is nothing spectacular, but I tried and had a little fun.

-• Play an instrument.
-When I feel myself becoming too serious and stuck in my thinking, I grab my ukulele or guitar and sing.
+- Play an instrument.
+When I feel myself becoming too serious and stuck in my thinking, I grab my guitar or sit at the piano and sing.
 That’s my go-to remedy for most of life’s challenges.

 And finally, George Bernard Shaw offers this wisdom: